sasgithub/Data_Analytics_cs/case-study/viz/Ride_Duration_Distribution.md

 ##### Interpretation

-- **Subscriber rides** are likely utilitarian—commutes or quick errands—and shaped by pricing plans that encourage shorter trips.
+- **Subscriber rides** are likely more utilitarian in nature, for example commutes or quick errands, further shaped by pricing plans that encourage shorter trips.
 - **Customer rides** are more exploratory or recreational, often longer and less time-sensitive.
 - The chart highlights a fundamental behavioral difference in how the system is used by each group.